 We welcome you to learn more about our Fellowship in Psychosomatic Medicine at Thomas Jefferson University.

-Thomas Jefferson University Hospital is a large academic teaching hospital establised in 1825 and located in the center of Philadelphia.
+Thomas Jefferson University Hospital is a large academic teaching hospital established in 1825 and located in the center of Philadelphia.
 Jefferson is dedicated to patient care and outstanding quality of health care experience.
 Jefferson has been ranked as the 17th Best Hospitals in the county (US News and World Report 13-14, Prestigious Best Hospitals Honor Roll).
 Jefferson has 969 beds and includes a wide range of clinical subspecialties, including Jefferson Hospital for Neurosciences.
-The fellowship started in 2008, and has been accredited by the ACGME since 2007.

 , Program Director, Psychosomatic Fellowship.
 Associate Director, Consultation-Liaison Service, Thomas Jefferson University Hospital.
 Assistant Professor, Psychiatry and Human Behavior